ncduy0303/tp/docs/UserGuide.md

 | Original command     | o | An original command keyword listed in this user guide                                                                                                                                                          | `setShorthand`, `addTransaction` |
 | Shorthand            | s | Single-word, English alphabet characters only                                                                                                                                                                  | `s`, `aT` |

-&ast; SnS checks the validity of Telegram handles and email addresses using general formats.
+&ast; SNS checks the validity of Telegram handles and email addresses using general formats.
-SnS is able to reject any Telegram handles or email addresses it detects as invalid.
+SNS is able to reject any Telegram handles or email addresses it detects as invalid.
 However, it is not able to detect *all* invalid Telegram handles or email addresses as format does not strictly enforce that a Telegram handle or email address is valid.